How Much Does It Cost to Rent a Commercial Kitchen?

 Private kitchens

 For the most part, it’s best to rent a private kitchen for your business or catered event.
 Again, private kitchens do cost more, but you’ll have more say in the equipment and storage of the facility.
-They may also provide a private dining space for your guests to enjoy your freshly prepared cuisine.
-Shared kitchens are best for infrequent use and cost less.
-They are typically priced by the hour compared to paying a monthly, consistent fee for the rental of a private kitchen.
+These venues may also provide a private dining space for your guests to enjoy your freshly prepared cuisine.

 Cooking for the business set?
 Then you need to see our 11 professional corporate dinner ideas!